How can Fitbit help me track my temperature?

 - Open the Today app on your watch.

 - Use the - and + icons to set your core temperature Save.

-With Sense, you can also log your core temperature in the Fitbit app on your phone:
+With Sense and Sense 2, log your core temperature in the Fitbit app on your phone:

 - Tap the + icon at the top of the screen.

 From the Today tab in the Fitbit app, tap the Temperature tile .
 A graph of your logged core temperatures appears, as well as a list of your temperature history below.